SketchyMaze/guidebook/docs/custom-levels/levelpacks.md

 * (In the future) A level pack can hold a folder of custom doodads that will be used by its levels.
 Instead of each level needing to [publish](publishing.md) (embed) its doodads individually, the level pack holds onto them so multiple levels can use them while saving on disk space!
 * **Note:** [Free (shareware)](../register.md) versions of the game fully support custom Level Packs, but they don't support embedded custom doodads.
 Level Packs that use only the built-in doodads work perfectly, and in case you're using custom doodads, the player may manually install the custom doodads in their [profile directory](../profile-directory.md) and play it that way.

-## Structure of a Level Pack

-A levelpack is basically a ZIP file that contains levels, doodads, and an index.json that describes the level pack.
-To create a levelpack by hand, just create a correctly formatted ZIP file and rename the .zip extension to .levelpack.
-See [Creating a Level Pack](#creating-a-level-pack), below: the doodad tool makes this much easier!

-The contents of a .levelpack ZIP archive are like follows:

-    levels/
-        First.level
-        Second.level
-        Third.level
-    doodads/
-        Example.doodad
-    index.json

-The `levels` folder holds your .level files and the `doodads` folder holds custom .doodad files.
-The doodads folder is optional and doesn't need to be included if there are no custom doodads.

-The index.json file describes the levelpack.
-At time of writing it is structured like the following:

-    {
-        "Title": "Tutorial",
-        "description": "Learn how to play the game.", "author": "Noah P",
-        "created": "2021-12-27T04:45:29.186345525Z",
-        "levels": [
-            {
-                "title": "Lesson 1: Controls",
-                "author": "Noah P",
-                "filename": "Tutorial 1.level"
-            },
-            {
-                "title": "Lesson 2: Keys & Doors",
-                "author": "Noah P",
-                "filename": "Tutorial 2.level"
-            },
-            {
-                "title": "Lesson 3: Gizmos and Doodads",
-                "author": "Noah P",
-                "filename": "Tutorial 3.level"
-            }
-        ],
-        "freeLevels": 0
-    }

-The `levels` array describes the levels and their sort order.
-It is possible for .level files to exist in the levelpack which _are not_ described in the index.json; these levels will not be reachable in-game but in the future this may support hiding bonus levels linked to by other levels in the pack.

-**TO DO:** the game does not yet do anything with the `doodads` folder.
-In the future, this folder will help a group of levels embed a custom doodad _once_ in the levelpack instead of each keeping a separate copy.

 ## Creating a Level Pack

 The easiest way to create a .levelpack file is with the [doodad tool](../doodad-tool.md) that shipped with the game.